Harnessing 'git bulk' for Efficient Multi-Repo Management (with examples)

 Explanation:

-• workspace_name: The name of the workspace you want to remove.
+• workspace_name: Name of the workspace you wish to remove, ensuring targeted removal.

 Code: